-We have audited the financial statements of Castle Private Equity AG, which comprise the balance sheet as at 31 December 2021, statement of income and accumulated surplus/(deficit) and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Castle Private Equity AG (the Company), which comprise the balance sheet as at 31 December 2022, and the statement of income and accumulated surplus/(deficit) for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements as at 31 December 2021 (pages 68 to 79) comply with Swiss law and the company's articles of incorporation.
+In our opinion, the financial statements (pages 70 to 79) comply with Swiss law and the company's articles of incorporation.